Mental Wellbeing, Neuroscience and Religion

-31st August - 2nd September 2016 | Bishop Grosseteste University, Lincoln
+31st August - 2nd September 2017 | Bishop Grosseteste University, Longdales Road, Lincoln

-Mental Well-being, Neuroscience and Religion
+Mental Wellbeing, Neuroscience and Religion, 2017

 Call for Short Papers

+The conference will include a Short Paper session for which all attendees are encouraged to submit proposals.
+Short papers must be related to the main conference theme.Each speaker will have a maximum of 15 minutes presentation time, to be followed by 10 minutes discussion.
+Proposals, in the form of a title and a 200 word summary, should be sent by Friday 23 June 2017 to Gillian Straine at Gillian.firstname.lastname@example.org.
 Submissions will be acknowledged within two weeks of receipt.
 If you do not receive an acknowledgment please re-submit your proposal.
 Acceptance of short papers will be according to criteria of quality, originality, relevance to the conference theme, and plausibility of presentation within 15 minutes.
 Submissions from students are particularly encouraged.
 Those whose proposals are accepted will be informed by Friday 14 July 2017.